nxt-ext/nxt/mobile/plugins/cordova.plugins.diagnostic/README.md

         if(status === cordova.plugins.diagnostic.permissionStatus.GRANTED){
             console.log("Reminders authorization allowed");
         }
-    }, onError);
+    }, function(error){
+        console.error("The following error occurred: "+error);
+    });

 ### requestRemindersAuthorization()

 Requests reminders authorization for the application.

-- Should only be called if authorization status is NOT_DETERMINED.
+Should only be called if authorization status is NOT_DETERMINED.
 Calling it when in any other state will have no effect and just return the current authorization status.
+When calling this function, the message contained in the `NSRemindersUsageDescription` .plist key is displayed to the user;
+this plugin provides a default message, but you should override this with your specific reason for requesting access - see the [iOS usage description messages](#ios-usage-description-messages) section for how to customise it.

     cordova.plugins.diagnostic.requestRemindersAuthorization(successCallback, errorCallback);